Geographical indications and traditional specialities

 - Application is forwarded:

-- If you are a producer in the EU, you should send an application to your national authority: List of EU national authorities [148 KB] .
-For applicant groups that need to complete the single document, please consult the guide to applicants [35 KB] .
+- If you are a producer in the EU, you should send your application to your national authority: List of EU national authorities [148 KB] .

-- If you are a producer outside the EU, and when the name of the product is protected in your country, you can fill in an online application using DOOR or send it to the Commission, directly or via your national authority.
+- If you are a producer outside the EU, and if the name of the product is protected in your country, you can send the application directly to the Commission or via your national authority, electronically or by normal mail.

 How can I object to a name proposed for registration?